luisenriqueg/blog/_posts/2018-01-01-sample-post.md

     X[i] = rand() % NSPACE; Y[i] = rand() % NSPACE;
 }
 ```
-Now we initialize our Population with chromosomes with random permutations, to achieve this we will use c++ standard random_shuffle (initialize every permutation ordered from $0$ to $N-1$, then shuffle each permutation)
+Now we initialize our Population with chromosomes with random permutations, to achieve this we will use c++ standard <code>random_shuffle</code> (initialize every permutation ordered from $0$ to $N-1$, then shuffle each permutation)

 ```cpp
 for (int i = 0; i < Popul_size; i++)